sania28/clubmate/Backend/Readme.md

 ## Overview

-ClubMate Backend is a RESTful API service built for blogging platform management with secure user authentication and dashboard functionality.
-The backend provides JWT-based authentication using HTTP-only cookies and user management capabilities.
+ClubMate Backend is a RESTful API service built for club and project management with secure user authentication, role-based access control (RBAC), and dashboard functionality.
+The backend provides JWT-based authentication using HTTP-only cookies, hierarchical user roles, and granular permission management for multi-user club environments.

 ## Technology Stack